IdanRahamimov/bellabeat_smart_device_analyze/README.md

 This section outlines the process of transforming and organizing the data for analysis.
 The cleaned and prepared data can be found in the `data_april12_to_may12_2016` folder.
 This dataset will be used for subsequent analysis.

   ### Steps:
   1. **Conversion to Snake_case**: To maintain consistency and compatibility, all file names and headers have been converted to snake_case.
 This conversion was achieved using the `rename_file_name.py` script found   in the `scripts` folder.
-Then, the `rename_header.py` script was used for further renaming within the files.
+Then, the `rename_header.py` script was used to convert the headers within the data files.

 ## Source
 [Kaggle FitBit Fitness Tracker](https://www.kaggle.com/datasets/arashnic/fitbit)